Phantas0s/mouseless-dev/content/posts/sed-guide-example-mouseless.md

 +++
 date = "2021-04-13"
 draft = false
-title = "sed: The Basics"
-image = "/images/2021/sed/sed.jpg"
+title = "sed: a Practical Guide With Examples" image = "/images/2021/sed/sed.jpg" alias = [
+    "sed-beginner-mouseless."
+]

 description = "The basics of sed: how to delete precise lines and many ways to substitute whatever content you want using the command-line."
 +++